 In accordance with Section 24 of the Investor Compensation Act, 1998 (the “Act”), the Board of the Investor Compensation Company DAC (the “ICCL”) has agreed the following process and procedures to investigate complaints and appeals.
 Section 24 of the Act states that:

-What is the purpose of the Complaints & Appeals Policy?
+What is the purpose of the Complaints & Appeals Procedure?

-This policy will ensure that people understand how to make a complaint and what they can expect from us as a result.
+This procedure will ensure that people understand how to make a complaint and what they can expect from us as a result.

-Our policy is to ensure that internal procedures for dealing with complaints are accessible, effective, easy to use, have clear lines of responsibility and accountability, and are fair, consistent and prompt.
+Our procedure is to ensure that internal procedures for dealing with complaints are accessible, effective, easy to use, have clear lines of responsibility and accountability, and are fair, consistent and prompt.

 We guarantee that a complaint will not affect how a person is treated by the ICCL in the future.